nasa/cumulus/docs/features/record_archival.md

 #### daily_archive_records_schedule_expression

-cron schedule for running the task, using a Cloudwatch cron expression.
+Cron schedule for running the task, using a Cloudwatch cron expression.

 Default Value is `"cron(0 4 * * ? *)"`